Mark Lewis (music producer)

 Mark Lewis is an American hard rock/heavy metal music producer.
-Originally from the Southern Maryland area, he once lived the in Orlando, Florida area.
+Originally from the Southern Maryland area, he once lived in the Orlando, Florida area.
 Now Mark works as a producer, engineer, and mixer at his own studio in Nashville, Tennessee.

 Lewis was a former producer at Audio Hammer Studios in Sanford, Florida.
 He has engineered productions and/or mixes for established artists such as Chimaira, Trivium, DevilDriver, The Black Dahlia Murder.